 Top 5 Venture Capital Firms Investing in IT Infrastructure Startups

-• Leading venture capital firms like Quiet Capital, Crosslink Capital, DCVC, and Recursive Ventures are actively investing in the IT infrastructure sector, backing promising new companies.
+• Firms like Quiet Capital, Crosslink Capital, DCVC, and Recursive Ventures are notable backers of companies in the IT infrastructure industry, actively investing in its development.

-• If you are a startup leader who is raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+• Once you've closed a round, Rho helps you manage your capital with integrated tools, including fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in IT Infrastructure Are Right for Your Stage?